Hero Background

 • It is more difficult to visit your loved one’s resting place

-In order to be part of a memorial reef, the body must be cremated before the ashes are mixed into the structure.
+To be a part of a memorial reef or a scattering at sea, the body must be cremated beforehand.
 Cremations release carbon dioxide emissions into the atmosphere.

 Conclusion

-A burial at sea through the creation of a memorial reef may be the perfect sendoff for a loved one who loves the ocean.
-It is a unique burial option and leaves a lasting impact on marine life.
-This is a perfect option for those who love the ocean, naval officers or marines, or anyone who wants to give back to the environment after they are gone.
+A burial at sea through a memorial reef or scattering at sea might be the perfect sendoff for a loved one who loves the ocean or someone who worked as a naval officer or marine.
+A memorial reef is also a great option for those who are looking to give back to the environment when they are gone.

-Our agents are available Monday through Friday, 9 a.m. to 5 p.m.
-ET at (866) 786-0725.
-Our free online quoting tool is available 24/7 for you to receive a free estimate at your convenience.
+If you are interested in a burial at sea, but aren’t sure if you can afford one, our agents are available from 9 a.m. to 5 p.m.
+ET every weekday at (866) 786-0725 to discuss your options.
+Our free online quoting tool is also available 24/7 for you to receive a free estimate at your convenience.

 Frequently Asked Questions